 Tips and tricks on using transfer paper

 Depending on the brand you are using, you have to press more or less.
-I used a lot of pressure for the fern and very little pressure for the little leaf marks (I used this DMC tracing paper) and both transfers look the same.
+I used a lot of pressure for the fern and very little pressure for the little leaf marks and both transfers look the same.

 The lines will fade if you rub over them continuously, but they last longer than most chalk pens I tried.
 Depending on the brand you are using, you can rub the marks off with an eraser or damp cloth.